perlin-network/noise/README.md

 // Enables exponential backoff upon peer disconnection.
 Check documentation for more info. builder.AddPlugin(new(backoff.Plugin))

-// Enables automated UPnP port forwarding for your node.
+// Enables automated NAT traversal/port forwarding for your node.
 Check documentation for more info. nat.RegisterPlugin(builder)
 ```